MA | PHD | FRGS | FSA (SCOT)

 is for Languedoc Roussillon, the Pyrenees and the Loire valley, but I’m happy

-to visit any part of France, and do.
+to visit any part of France.

 language versions), notably the Auvergne, the French Alps, the Chateaux of the